Learn if you need a permit to prune trees, and how to prune your trees without damaging them.

 Trees on City Property

 Do not prune trees on City property.
-Trees on City property, including trees in your neighbourhood and along boulevards, are pruned and maintained by our arborists on a schedule.
+Trees on City property, including trees in parks and along streets, are pruned and maintained by certified arborists on a schedule.
 The cutting of City trees on city property is regulated by the City's bylaw to protect trees.

 Trees on Your Property